 The Non-Invasive Prenatal Test (NIPT) is a blood test for pregnant women.
 In the blood, the DNA of the placenta will be examined.
 The DNA of the placenta matches the baby’s DNA in most cases.
 By examining this DNA, the baby will be checked for possibly having chromosomal abnormalities.
-In the Netherlands the NIPT test is provided inside the Trident study only.
 The NIPT is safe for pregnancy and does not give an increased risk of miscarriage.

 Calculation of probability

 The NIPT is a quite accurate calculation of probability.
 Non-deviant results are accurate for more than 999 out of 1000 women.
 When the results do show abnormalities, the chance of accuracy differs per syndrome.
-For down syndrome the accuracy is 75%, for Edwards syndrome 24% and for Pataus syndrome 23%.
+For down syndrome the accuracy is 90%, for Edwards syndrome 90% and for Patau syndrome 50%.
 In these cases, a Chorionic villus test or amniocenteses will have to provide more certainty.

-There are several kinds of ancillary findings: from very severe to less severe disorders.
-Out of every 1.000 pregnant women that choose NIPT, about 4 turn out to have a chance of an ancillary finding.
-To be sure about the kind of ancillary finding further examination is necessary, usually a chorionic villus test or amniocenteses.
+There are several kinds of secondary findings: from very severe to mild disorders.
+From 1.000 pregnant women that choose NIPT, 4 women will test positive for a secondary finding.
+In order to determine what kind of secondary finding is found, further testing is necessary, usually through a chorionic villus test or amniocenteses.